Ever wondered why it costs less to ship a product from China than to send one back?

 For a long time, traders enjoyed lower shipping rates transporting goods from China to the United States.

-Although the shipping costs have risen in the last few years, they're still relatively cheap.
+Although shipping costs have risen over the last few years, they're still relatively low.

-Here are six reasons why shipping from China to the US costs less than the other way around.
+Here are six reasons why there is cheap shipping from China to the US:

 1. Universal Postal Union (UPU)